IkehAkinyemi/json_static/README.md

 # The json_static project

 If, for our program, we are sure that we know the structure of the JSON file, a statically typed technique can and should be used instead.
-It is shown in the json_static project.
-The situation here is similar to that of the projects processing the TOML file.
+It is shown in this json_static project.
+The situation here is similar to that of the projects processing the [TOML file](https://github.com/IkehAkinyemi/toml_static).

-The source code of the static version first declares three structs—one for every object type contained in the JSON file we are going to process.
+The source code of the static version first declares three structs—one for every object type contained in the [JSON file](https://github.com/IkehAkinyemi/json_static/tree/main/data) we are going to process.
 Each struct is preceded by the following attribute:
 ```
   #[derive(Deserialize, Serialize, Debug)]
 ```